Set your garden apart from the rest of your yard by setting it up with a trellis. Styles and inspirations for these outdoor structures are endless.

 Wood is a great material to use in your trellis design.
 It’s easy to manage and the feel brings you closer to nature.

-The trellis featured below is inspired from a rather traditional shape and design, but it is also a great example of trellis you could make on your own very easily.
+A trellis is inspired from a rather traditional shape and design, but it is also a great example of trellis you could make on your own very easily.
 The structure is simple and even a novice at building and working with wood could manage easily and the final product looks fantastic.

-The wooden trellis featured in this garden below gives a cleaner, more ostentatious appeal.
+Put a wooden trellis in your garden for a cleaner, more ostentatious appeal.
 It’s open and unlike the other wooden image featured would not necessarily be a design that a novice could make on their own.

 Make Your Garden Trellis Unconventional